 Oakland also notably drafted LSU defensive end Arden Key in the third round, Michigan defensive tackle Maurice Hurst in the fifth, and Oklahoma State wide receiver Marcell Ateman in the seventh.
 Key was viewed as the top pass rushing defensive end in the draft but comes with some durability concerns and has to answer for his four-month absence from LSU due to "personal issues."

 Hurst was vied as the top pass rushing defensive lineman in this class, but his draft stock fell after he was diagnosed with a heart condition.
 Ateman used his skills as a former basketball player to become a great college receiver, but he lacks great acceleration to gain separation from defensive backs.

 What to Expect

 Looking at the roster of this team alone, they look to be back on the right track to the postseason.

 We all know what Jon Gruden was able to do in his first tenure with be Raiders, so hopefully he can do the same with this group.
-I see Oakland as the second best team in the division behind the Chargers and might have a slim shot of grabbing the final wildcard spot.
+However, given the fact that the team traded its best defensive player in Khalil Mack, the Raiders look to have a tough road ahead of them.